JoaoVictorCRP/terraform/8-meta-arguments/meta-arguments.md

     - Já o `for_each` é utilizado para casos onde a diferença é um pouco mais complexa.

 - Para diferenciar cada indice de recurso criado pelo `count`, use a referenciação `${count.index}`

+- Para referenciar indices de um `for each` utilize a chave do índice correspondente.

 ## Read the Docs
 - [Depends_on](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on)